fpereiro/dale/readme.md

 Iterating objects:

 for:                                    1x
-dale:                                   2.5x
+dale:                                   3x
-dale, without the hasOwnProperty check: 2x
+dale, without the hasOwnProperty check: 4x
 ```

-This means that dale takes 100% more time when iterating arrays and between 100% and 150% more time when iterating objects.
+This means that dale takes 100% more time when iterating arrays and between 200% and 300% more time when iterating objects.
 Although significant, I believe this is a worthy price to pay for the ease of expression and the facilities provided by dale - especially since many of these facilities have to be inserted into the loops anyway, hence bringing down the speed of a raw `for` loop.

 I am pretty sure that the difference between the performance for arrays and objects has to do with the underlying implementation of javascript, since the code paths for arrays and objects in dale are almost identical.

 The benchmark is included in `example.js` - to execute it just run that file, or open it in a browser.
 The benchmark attempts to make many iterations without almost any computation, to focus on the raw speed of the underlying loop (be it a real loop or dale's layer on top of it).

 The results above were calculated in node, where presumably you will do heavy use of dale.
-In Google Chrome, dale's performance with objects is somewhat worse than in node (2-3x), and with arrays definitely worse (3x).
+In Google Chrome, dale's performance with objects is somewhat better than that of node (2-3x), and with arrays definitely worse (3x).
 In Firefox, dale's performance with objects is downright slow (10x), but not so with arrays (2-2.5x).

 ## Source code